Top 15 Places To Visit In Antigua: From Nelson’s Dockyard To Devil’s Bridge

 Photo: Thank You / Wikimedia Commons

-A UNESCO World Heritage Site, the Nelson’s Dockyard National Park is among the most significant places in Antigua.
+A UNESCO World Heritage Site, the Nelson’s Dockyard National Park is among the most significant places to visit in Antigua.
 Constructed in the 18th century, the naval dockyard was a principal British base named after Admiral Horatio Nelson, who was stationed there from the 1780s.
 The park also has scenic walking trails, which take one to surrounding lookout points such as Shirley Heights, where a visitor can have a bird’s eye view of English Harbour.
 Being one of the most popular tourist attractions in Antigua, Nelson’s Dockyard has a great combination of history, nature, and entertainment.

-Location: English Harbour, Antigua
+Location: 264P+6J9, Unnamed Road, English Harbour, Antigua & Barbuda

 2. Shirley Heights